 Additional protection from water erosion is provided by contour farming and contour strip-cropping.
 Contour farming implies that crops are planted nearly on the contour.
 The benefit of this practice is greatest on moderate slopes (2 to 6 percent) when crops are planted in tilled soil where ridge height is 2 to 3 inches.
 However, even in no-till contour farming can reduce erosion if residue cover is marginal and ridge height is 2 inches or more.

-Contour strip-cropping involves alternating strips of high-residue cover or perennial crops with strips with low residue cover.
+Contour strip-cropping involves alternating strips of perennial grass or close-growing crops with strips with low residue cover.
 The strips should be laid out close to the contour, which is not always possible in rolling landscapes.
 Strip width is usually between 75 and 120 feet.
 Soil that erodes from the bare or low-residue strips is deposited in strips with high residue or dense vegetation because runoff velocity is decreased.
 This practice is most useful if the soil is tilled, or if the soil is left bare during part of the year in no-till.
 In today’s cropping systems the difference in cover between strips is frequently minimal, which reduces the effectiveness of this practice.
-If high-residue cover (greater than 30 percent at all times) is maintained in no-till systems, contour farming and contour strip-cropping are usually not necessary.
+If high-residue cover (greater than 30 percent at all times) is maintained in no-till systems, contour farming and contour strip-cropping are usually not necessary to control erosion.

 As slope length and steepness increase, runoff and soil loss also increase.
-Changing slope steepness can be changed by the construction of level terraces as is common in southeastern Asia.
-However, changing slope steepness with management practices is relatively uncommon in Pennsylvania.
+Changing slope steepness with management practices is relatively uncommon in Pennsylvania.
 Slope length can be changed by installing terraces and diversions that divert runoff.

 Other erosion-control practices help maintain water quality but are not immediately relevant to maintain soil productivity on working cropland.
 The following practices are helpful in reducing sediment and nutrient load in surface waters even though they do not directly improve soil quality: